philippauli/2020-ws_dopp/slides.md

 # 7.Disadvanatges

-* no clearl defined boundaries
+* No clearly defined boundaries
 * Theorists claim: too flat and chaotic
 * internal resistance (employees & management)
 * flat structures: mostly only conventient at a company's young age